Ruhollah Bazghandi

 Ruhollah Bazghandi is an Iranian brigadier general.
 He is a senior member of the Islamic Revolutionary Guard Corps.
 He is a former chief of the corps' counterintelligence department.
 In October 2024, he was charged, along with six other Iranian operatives, as part of an alleged plot to kill the New York-based Iranian journalist Masih Alinejad.

 Key roles and activities

 Counterintelligence leadership

 Bazghandi has served as a counterintelligence official within the IRGC-IO, where he has been involved in detaining foreign prisoners in Iran and conducting counterespionage operations.

 Assassination plots

 Bazghandi has played a central role in assassination schemes targeting journalists, dissidents, Israeli citizens, and others deemed adversaries of Iran.
-Notably, he was charged in connection with a plots to assassinate Masih Alinejad, an Iranian-American journalist and human rights activist living in exile in New York City.
+Notably, he was charged by the U.S. in connection with a plot to assassinate Masih Alinejad, an Iranian-American journalist and human rights activist living in exile in New York City.

 The plot involved hiring members of an Eastern European criminal organization to carry out the assassination.